42-Short/shortinette/rust/subjects/02/README.md

 `sell` confirms that the player possesses an item and can store the received coins without his pocket `overflowing`.
 If either condition is unmet, return the relevant error.

-*Note: You don’t need to handle cases where both errors might apply simultaneously, as this will not be tested.*
+If both errors might apply simultaneously, returning any of them will do.

 The following test must compile and execute successfully:
 ```rust